boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 So, assuming the presidential race in Wisconsin isn't *exactly* tied, the poll margins would look even more suspiciously close to zero than they already do!

+With all that in mind, it seems hard to deny that there could be some systemic bias distorting these polls away from being true random samples of their populations--possibly herding driven by an aversion to publishing too strong of a poll for one or more of the candidates.

 ## Some other states' poll margins

 Nate Silver noted that he observed herding in Pennsylvania as well, and our simulations reveal as much as well: